Kirandul: Rail Transport

 The Kothavalasa–Kirandul line of East Coast Railway from Kirandul to Visakhapatnam via Koraput is laid through the Eastern Ghats.
 Up to Araku station, it has many tunnels.
 Also it pass through the highest elevation Broad gauge station in the Eastern ghats, Semiliguda, just before the Borra caves.
-Kirandul - Kottavalasa Railroad is the record high Broad Gauge line in the Eastern Ghats.
+Kirandul - Kothavalasa Railroad is the record high Broad Gauge line in the Eastern Ghats.
 The KK Line has the distinction of being the second highest broad gauge railway line in the country after the one in Jammu.

 A line from Bailadila to Visakhapatnam via Jagdalpur is in place mainly for the purposes of evacuation of iron ore by National Mineral Development Corporation (NMDC) from Kirandul with limited passenger trains.
 Plans are underway for doubling the railway line from Bailadila to Jagdalpur.
 As of November 2023, the work has already started for doubling the railway line from Kirandul.
 Indian Railways has undertaken expansion work.
 The cost of this is projected to be about INR 870 crore which is proposed to be initially borne by NMDC and NMDC will in turn get a rebate in the freight from Indian Railways towards the initial cost incurred by NMDC.

+Work on doubling the 445 km Kothavalasa–Kirandul line is targeted for completion by March 2026, with significant progress reported in tunnel and track works.